absolutecoder01/plugin-hub-minecraft/README.md

 - Adding thumbnails and descriptions
 - Minecraft-style interface
 - Local hosting – full control over your data
-- Access security
-- Access from any device on your local network

 ## Why?
 ~~*because everyone deserves their own, well-organized plugin collection – no cloud, no subscriptions, 100% privacy.*~~